cjanani/WWCode_100daysofcode_Pythonchallenge/README.md

 January 9, 2024
 I have joined the Women Who Code's Days of Code Challenge, trying to code for 100 consecutive days and creating my project portfolio.
 This is my first log.

+Day 1
+Python code using if-else statement to check an integer using even/odd number conditions.